BuildOnViction/docs/docs/whitepaper.md

 ### Spam Attack {#spam-attack .unnumbered}

-**Tomochain** keeps the same transaction fee mechanism as Ethereum which is indicated via gasPrice.
-However, **Tomochain** supports minimum transaction fee (at 1 wei), which somehow enables spamming that attacker tries to broadcast a huge amount of low fee transactions to the system.
-However, **Tomochain** masternodes always sort transactions and pick up only high fee transactions into the proposing block.
+**TomoChain** keeps the same transaction fee mechanism as Ethereum which is indicated via gasPrice.
+However, **TomoChain** supports minimum transaction fee (at 1 wei), which somehow enables spamming that attacker tries to broadcast a huge amount of low fee transactions to the system.
+However, **TomoChain** masternodes always sort transactions and pick up only high fee transactions into the proposing block.
 Thus, spammers have little chance to harm the system.